 Using the proper ice, as in any drink, is a crucial part of building the Eclipse.
 Larger ice cubes, like the two-inch by two-inch cube that the recipe calls for, slow dilution in the drink, maintaining its deep flavors until the last dram.
 If necessary, regular ice cubes from the freezer can do the job, but those looking for the full experience should consider investing in some larger ice cube trays.
+While not essential for making drinks like the Old Fashioned, they will improve them.

 - 1 ounce anejo tequila